Physics-24/Motion1/docs/week14.md

-# Week 14: May 2 - May 8
+# Week 14: Apr 24 - Apr 30

 <br>

-**The miniquestions for all topics on this page are due on Monday May 3 at  8am PT**
+**The miniquestions for all topics on this page are due on Monday April 25 at 8am**

 <br>